-Carbon monoxide connects with red blood cells, robbing oxygen from your body it requires to live.
-It combines with these cells nearly 200 times more smoothly than oxygen, resulting in a condition known as carboxyhemoglobin saturation.
+Carbon monoxide connects with red blood cells, stealing oxygen from your body it has to have to thrive.
+It combines with these cells over 200 times more effortlessly than oxygen, leading to a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, on lieu of oxygen, then gets taken to the essential organs by the bloodstream.
-In short, carbon monoxide deprives your body of oxygen.
+Carbon monoxide, in place of oxygen, then gets brought to the essential organs via the bloodstream.
+To put it simply, carbon monoxide robs your body of oxygen.
 Organs require oxygen; when they don’t have it, they begin to suffocate.

-It takes your body a long time to eradicate carbon monoxide; however, it can be taken in much more rapidly.
+Your body requires a long time to eradicate carbon monoxide; however, it can be taken in much more quickly.